jaepass/commercejs-vuejs-cart/README.md

 />
 ```

-With a successful request to the cart endpoint, your response will look similar to the below JSON data:
+With a successful request to the cart endpoint, your response will look similar to the below json data:

 ```json
 {